 Like Hagar, we too can know God’s healing and redeeming power.
 We can know His presence, comfort and love for us in the midst of our pain.
 We can receive our identity from Him.
 And we can be assured of the Father’s intent to overturn what was meant for harm and bring us into His purpose for our lives.

 Remember, you are God’s beloved son or daughter.
 He loves you unconditionally and beyond measure.
 He is sovereign, He is faithful, and He is Your Redeemer.

-From the counselling perspective, Jean Battersby says,
+From the counseling perspective, Jean Battersby says,

 ‘God invites us to allow His comfort and validation to be experienced and sensed IN the relived traumatic incident.
 Psychologically this allows us the experience of comfort and safety, in a moment that originally was overtaken by fear and disempowerment.
 Recent neurological understandings explain the way the anxious or traumatised brain can change (neuroplasticity of the brain) when the mind, body and emotions consistently absorb and experience comfort and safety over-ruling the traumatic memory.
 For people who have experienced trauma, it seems to be healing in itself for the person to realise that God sees and knows the meaning and extent of the pain and that He offers deep compassion, empathy and healing.’
-Jean Battersby, Relationship and Trauma Counsellor
+Jean Battersby, Relationship and Trauma Counselor

 © Helen Calder Enliven Blog – Prophetic Teaching

 Enliven Ministries: in the David McCracken Ministries family